Form type, questions provides general data acquisition for things like:

 Map location answers summary

-For map locations, all the points chosen by respondents are plotted on a map (Fig 8: 1).
+For map locations, all the points chosen by respondents are plotted on a map either as a set of markers (Fig 8: 1) or as a heat map.

 If you click a point, it will show you the complete response(s) for that respondent below the map (and select the respondent’s membership record; Fig 8: 2).
 (It is just conceivably possible two people will pick exactly the same point, in which case it will show both memberships, in the same way as a multiple-choice answer chosen by several people).